-(1) The generation of his day, like the one in Jeremiah’s day, is unregenerate and unrepentant; they kill the prophets sent to them and remain unfaithful.
-This generation will see another destruction of their temple in their lifetime, as foretold by Daniel.
+(1) The generation of his day, like the one in Jeremiah’s day, was unregenerate and unrepentant; they killed the prophets sent to them and remained unfaithful.
+This generation would see another destruction of their temple in their lifetime, as foretold by Daniel.

 (2) A second generation, their offspring, would repent and respond to the gospel; they would experience the “new covenant” and be filled with the Holy Spirit.
 They will take part in the restoration of Israel and its temple in the messianic kingdom.

 Based on his understanding of Isaiah, Paul also described two generations of his fellow Jews: